FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Methodology

-where $C^u$ is the set of clusters of $u$, and $avg(\cdot)$ denotes the element-wise average among a set of parameter matrices.
+where $\mathbf{C^u}$ indicates the set of clusters $u$ belongs to, and $avg(\cdot)$ denotes the element-wise average among a set of parameter matrices.

-\subsubsection{Cluster Leadership}
+\subsubsection{\textbf{Cluster Leadership}}

 The key idea behind this strategy is that the best-performing models should steer the collaborative learning process.
-Specifically, the subnetwork of the highest-performing client within each cluster —referred to as the \emph{cluster leader}— is selected to represent the entire cluster.
-Subsequently, all members of the cluster update their own subnetworks by replacing them with the leader's subnetwork.
+Here, the highest-performing client in each cluster, the \emph{cluster leader}, represents the entire group.
+All members then update their subnetworks by adopting the leader’s parameters.

 Formally, the parameter matrix for client $u$ at layer $l$ is defined as follows: